mesosphere/field-notes/docs/faqs/faq.md

 ip route get 8.8.8.8 | awk 'NR==1{print $NF}'
 ```

-*In my experience, it does not matter if this outputs an endline or not.*
+*In my experience, it does not matter whether this outputs an endline or not.*

 ## How do I cURL (`curl`) an endpoint exposed as a socket?